aferrero2707/PIXLSUS/Sample/index.md

 Text that is not separated by a blank line will be consolidated into a single paragraph.
 So paragraph breaks are noted through the use of a blank line.
+Newline breaks will not break it up.
+These are all one paragraph.

 This should be a new paragraph now.